OpenBXI/bxibase/misc/ideas.rst

 - For each release candidate, the benchmark is launched and the release is produced according to it as with Pypy (http://speed.pypy.org/)
 - Use Coverity for code quality check
+- Find an automated way to check the behavior of file_handler when the filesystem is full Problems to check:

+        - Can't write due to permission denied;
+        - Can't write due to no more space;
+        - Can't write due to quota;
+        - Can't write due to other problem ...

+        On jenkins with FUSE -> it might be possible to write a unit test that

+                - create a file with dd of a given small size;
+                - mount it in userspace so we can try to log on it;
+                - check that after a given amount of bytes, writing is no more possible

+	- ulimit or cgroups or docker might be a better option.

 Interface
 ------------